What is Employee Engagement?

 Employee engagement transcends just understanding your role, it also entails being fully aware of how your role contributes to the success of the company, and how relevant your input is to the success of the organization.

-Employee engagement is about being a team player that recognizes their role both as an individual player and a team player.
+Employee engagement best practices is about being a team player that recognizes their role both as an individual player and a team player.
 A team player that understands the goal of every action and move they make, constantly encouraging accountability, and open to constructive feedback and arguments.
 A team member that is given all the help and development they need to grow, one that is recognized and appreciated for a job well done.

 Engaged organizations understand the true meaning of trust and commitment and are fully aware that any meaningful employer to employee partnership or relationship must first be built on both.